2020 Hpakant jade mine disaster: Causes

 A 2021 study using six different remote sensing datasets, determined that poor design and mismanagement contributed to the disaster at the Wai Khar mine.
 The initial assumption, that the monsoon rains were the primary cause of the disaster, was not confirmed as the cumulative yearly rainfall at the mine was only 393 mm which is lower than the annual average of 475 mm suggesting that the slope wall was in a critical stress state even under normal weather conditions.
 The study determined that the walls of the mine were exceedingly steep given the weak rock structure around the pit, leading to periodic landslides between 2013 and 2020.
 In addition, piles of waste material at the site functioned as a sponge for groundwater and rainwater, and as a result leaking water led to erosion of the pit's walls.

 Aftermath

 Families of the deceased were provided Ks.35,00,000/- (approx. US$2,500) in compensation by aid agencies and the government.
-However, in order to receive compensation a body had to be recovered, no compensation was provided to the families of the missing.
+However, in order to receive compensation a body had to be recovered, so no compensation was provided to the families of the missing.